The Controlled Substances Act of 1970 and Cannabis

-Rescheduling cannabis to a less stringent schedule would allow business owners to make standard business deductions, enable doctors to prescribe the plant, and increase opportunities for research.
+Rescheduling cannabis to a lower schedule (Schedules 2 through 5) would likely enable doctors to prescribe cannabis, allow businesses to access traditional banking and financial services, and increase research opportunities.
 Rescheduling cannabis would be an incremental step in the right direction, but on its own would not remove federal criminal penalties or eliminate existing obstacles to conducting clinical research.
-The best path forward is de-scheduling cannabis altogether- as its inclusion in the Controlled Substances Act and classification as a Schedule I substance is outdated and erroneous.
+The best path forward for federal cannabis regulation is de-scheduling altogether- as cannabis’ inclusion in the Controlled Substances Act and classification as a Schedule I substance is outdated and erroneous.

 Cannabis should be removed from the Controlled Substances Act and placed under its own separate federal regulatory framework.
 Regulating cannabis requires unique considerations because of its application as a medicine and its widespread use beyond just medical treatment.
-While doctors should be able to prescribe cannabis to their patients, cannabis should also be well-regulated and widely available for adults over 21.
-De-scheduling cannabis and creating separate federal guidelines is necessary to accommodate the complexity of the cannabis industry, honor the legitimacy of statewide cannabis markets, and protect consumers and businesses from federal criminalization.
+While doctors should be able to prescribe cannabis to their patients, cannabis should also be made available for adults over 21, with proper regulation and safety requirements.
+De-scheduling cannabis and creating separate federal guidelines are necessary to accommodate the complexity of the cannabis industry, honor the legitimacy of statewide cannabis markets, and protect consumers and businesses from federal criminalization.

 Because of its Schedule I designation, researching cannabis involves a lengthy and complex review process that requires approval from a multitude of federal, state, and local agencies and institutions.
-The supply of cannabis available to study is limited, with the University of Mississippi housing the only operation licensed by the federal government to grow and distribute cannabis for research purposes.2
+For many years, the University of Mississippi housed the only operation licensed by the federal government to grow and distribute cannabis for research purposes.
+Fortunately, this has begun to change as more entities receive approval from the DEA to cultivate cannabis for research.

-On top of the significant regulatory hurdles to conduct research, the cannabis being studied does not reflect what is widely consumed in medical and adult-use markets.
-The cannabis, often stored in a freezer for years before being studied, is significantly less potent.
-There is also a lack of variety regarding strains and available product types for varying consumption methods (concentrates, oils, topicals, etc.) which are common across legalized states.3
+On top of the significant regulatory hurdles to conducting research, the cannabis being studied does not reflect what is widely available in medical and adult-use markets.
+The cannabis, often stored in a freezer for years before being researched, is significantly less potent and, in some cases, moldy.
+There is also a lack of variety regarding strains and available product types for varying consumption methods (concentrates, oils, topicals, etc.) that are popular among consumers in legal states.
+The complicated bureaucratic process required to study inferior cannabis prevents meaningful research from taking place and has resulted in a gap in knowledge of the health effects of cannabis.
+The recent addition of more research-focused growers will hopefully increase the quality of research, but comprehensive federal reform is needed to make significant headway in improving and expanding cannabis research.

 - August, 2013: Deputy Attorney General James M. Cole released an official memorandum outlining eight priority areas that would guide the Department of Justice’s enforcement of the Controlled Substances Act.
 The memo expressed that as long as states that have adopted medical and adult-use cannabis laws “implement strong and effective regulatory and enforcement systems,” the Department of Justice will not interfere with state laws and focus its enforcement efforts on these eight priority areas.

-- April, 2019: Attorney General William Barr announces his intent toward a more lenient approach to cannabis enforcement and confirms he will not “go after” states with medical and adult-use markets.
+- April, 2019: Former Attorney General William Barr announced his intent toward a more lenient approach to cannabis enforcement and confirmed he will not “go after” states with medical and adult-use markets.

 One of the greatest challenges facing the country’s legal cannabis industry is a lack of access to banking and financial services.
-As a result of the Schedule I classification of cannabis, financial institutions face severe penalties for providing bank accounts and other services to businesses that are involved with cannabis at any point in the supply chain.
-Potential penalties include the forfeiture of assets associated with cannabis industry clients, prison sentences, financial penalties, and the loss of an institution’s Federal Deposit Insurance Corporation (FDIC) coverage.8
+As a result of the Schedule I classification of cannabis, financial institutions risk severe penalties for providing bank accounts and other services to businesses involved with cannabis at any point in the supply chain, as well as ancillary service providers.
+Potential penalties include the forfeiture of assets associated with cannabis industry clients, prison sentences, financial penalties, and the loss of an institution’s Federal Deposit Insurance Corporation (FDIC) coverage.

-Industry reports indicate that a vast majority of cannabis businesses lack bank accounts.9 This means that the vast majority of business owners are burdened with the task of having to pay their employees, contractors/vendors, utility bills, and taxes all in cash.
-Not only is this a major public safety issue that puts businesses, employees, and consumers at risk for robbery, this also presents a major barrier to entry, particularly for small and minority-owned businesses.
+Industry reports indicate that a vast majority of cannabis businesses lack bank accounts, meaning many business owners must pay their employees, contractors/vendors, utility bills, and taxes in cash.
+Not only is this a major public safety issue that puts businesses, employees, and consumers at risk for robbery, but this also presents a significant barrier to entry, particularly for small and minority-owned businesses.
 Until cannabis businesses have standard access to the U.S. financial sector, participation in this industry will largely continue to be reserved for wealthy individuals and those with access to venture capitalists and angel investors.
-Opening up the cannabis industry to standard business loans via credit unions and other FDIC-insured banks will broaden both equity and market participation in the multi-billion dollar market.

 Another major challenge facing the U.S. cannabis industry is the Internal Revenue Code’s treatment of regulated cannabis businesses’ expenses.
 26 U.S. Code § 280E states: